|Position:||Senior Research Fellow|

 |Telephone:||+44 (0) 1224 262570|

-Stewart is a Research Fellow at Robert Gordon University working with the Smart Information Systems group in the School of Computing Science and Digital Media.
+Stewart is a Senior Research Fellow at Robert Gordon University working with the Smart Information Systems group in the School of Computing Science and Digital Media.
 His research in Artificial Intelligence develops improved technologies for data mining with a focus on Case-Based Reasoning and Recommender Systems.
 He received his PhD from RGU in 2006.
 Previously, he has worked on software development projects with Atlantic Bow (Edinburgh); and on engineering research & development projects with Johnson Matthey (London), International Twist Drill Ltd (Aberdeen) and SPIMACo (Saudi Arabia).

 Duties and Responsibilities